pytorch/pytorch/docs/source/notes/autograd.rst

 First, to be able to ensure correctness, we need to track the versions of the different Tensors to make sure that a :code:`Node` has access to the version it needs, not a modified one.
 Second, we need to build a graph that will perform the correct backward computation.

-From the python api, the current version of a Tensor can be queried with `._version`.
+From the python api, the current version of a Tensor can be queried with :code:`._version` .
-The `Function` wrapper takes care of managing this version by using the information provided by the `.mark_dirty()` method available on the context.
+The :code:`Function` wrapper takes care of managing this version by using the information provided by the :code:`.mark_dirty()` method available on the context.
-It also takes care of making sure that the Tensors given to the `.backward()` function have not been modified inplace.
+It also takes care of making sure that the Tensors given to the :code:`.backward()` function have not been modified inplace.

 Building the graph in the absence of any views is simple as all the inplace operations can be "reinterpreted" as out of place.
-The inplace operations will only create a linear chain of :code:`Node`s as if `x.op_()` was writen `x = x.op()` (assuming corresponding out of place operation exists).
+The inplace operations will only create a linear chain of :code:`Node` s as if :code:`x.op_()` was written :code:`x = x.op()` (assuming corresponding out of place operation exists).

 Building the graph is more complex as we allow both views and inplace operations.
 Here, the view operations are responsible to mark any views that they make as being linked to the input.
-You can check if a Tensor is a view with `._is_view` and query the Tensor it is a view of with `._base`.
+You can check if a Tensor is a view with :code:`._is_view` and query the Tensor it is a view of with :code:`._base` .
 Two case can happen then:

-- If this Tensor is not modified inplace, then its `.grad_fn` is the :code:`Node` associated with the view operation.
-And the base's `.grad_fn` is the :code:`Node` that corresponds to its forward function.
+- If this Tensor is not modified inplace, then its :code:`.grad_fn` is the :code:`Node` associated with the view operation.
+And the base's :code:`.grad_fn` is the :code:`Node` that corresponds to its forward function.
 - If this Tensor is modified inplace, its graph is "rebased".
 This has a few effects:

-  - The base `.grad_fn` becomes a `CopySlices`.
+  - The base :code:`.grad_fn` becomes a :code:`CopySlices` .
 This special :code:`Node` is a wrapper around the :code:`Node` corresponding to the inplace operations and apply it to the subset of the base on which the inplace operation was performed (through the view).
-  - All the views' `.grad_fn` become `AsStridedBackard`s that point to the newly created `CopySlices` from the base.
+  - All the views' :code:`.grad_fn` become :code:`AsStridedBackard` s that point to the newly created :code:`CopySlices` from the base.

-This is repeated every time an inplace operation is performed on a view and so the base's backward graph can contain a chain of `CopySlices` before finally getting to the :code:`Node` that corresponds to its forward function.
+This is repeated every time an inplace operation is performed on a view and so the base's backward graph can contain a chain of :code:`CopySlices` before finally getting to the :code:`Node` that corresponds to its forward function.

+// New things that were added since the original draft

 Multithreaded Autograd
 ----------------------